Instructing an expert witness? We’re here to support you

 22 October 2019

-As a solicitor, you want to do everything that you can for your clients.
+As a solicitor, paralegal or case manager, you want to do everything that you can for your clients.
 In some cases – particularly medical disputes – this will involve bringing in an expert witness.

-Expert medical witnesses are a great asset to have on your team, but there are several things to keep in mind when instructing a medical expert witness.
+Expert witnesses are an essential part of your approach, but there are several things to keep in mind when instructing a medical expert witness.

 Why you might need an expert